-Watson School students learn from and work with an outstanding and experienced faculty in leading research areas.
+Watson College students learn from and work with an outstanding and experienced faculty in leading research areas.
 Students who participate in undergraduate research have the opportunity to delve into a focused area of interest while gaining meaningful hands-on experience applying technical skills and putting their analytical and critical-thinking abilities to practice.

 Research conducted in the Department of Electrical and Computer Engineering focuses on:

 - information assurance and security, microelectronics and computer networks